dwayneholmberg/flow-router-pagination2/README.md

 ======================
 A simple pagination package for flow-router.

-Forked from miguelalarcos/flow-router-pagination.
+Originally from miguelalarcos/flow-router-pagination.
 Converted from coffeescript and tweaked.
+That version (othermachines/flow-router-pagination) required tmeasday:publish-counts.
+This
+package removes that requirement.
+Record counts must be supplied.

 Explanation
 -----------